jaredlang/weather-agent/README.md

 6. Add the error handling in the tools
     * Introduce the fallback chain or agent
     * Introduce retry
-    * Introduce try / catch
+    * Introduce try / catch / raise

 7. Improve the performance
     * On local CPU TTS takes 2-4 minutes and stable-diffusion takes 20-40 minutes.